 No eggs were involved, but the flour did its job thickening the sweet custard.
 The aroma of cinnamon and sugar as this baked was certainly enticing.
 Even the picky daughter asked for a slice of this classic Hoosier sugar cream pie after dinner.
 We are now fans of this Indianan specialty!

 What are the regional specialties in your home state (or country)?
-My Sunday Supper friends are sharing those from their neck of the woods!
+My blogger friends are sharing those from their neck of the woods!

 - Crispy Salmon Bites with Homemade Tartar Sauce by Pine Needles In My Salad

 - Loaded Tex-Mex Chile con Queso by The Weekend Gourmet

 - New England Style Stuffed Clams by Caroline’s Cooking

 - Brandy Old Fashioned by Curious Cuisiniere